Manolis Kottis: Early years

-Kottis started his football career through his older brother played football in the team of Apollon Kalythies.
-At the age of 13, he trained with the youth team of the club and when he scored three goals in a friendly match of the division against Rodos, he was called by the managers of Apollon Kalythies and signed a sport's card for the team.
-His name began to be heard more and more in the football society of Rhodes, accompanied by the description of a serious scorer.
-When this was proven in practice with Kottis scoring twice in a friendly match against Rodos, the officials of the island's big team visited the young striker at the carpentry workshop where he worked and offered him a contract which he signed for a fee of 30 thousand drachmas.
+Kottis started his football career through his older brother who played football for the team of Apollon Kalythies.
+At the age of 13, he trained with the club's youth team.
+At the age of 13, he trained with the youth team of the club and when he scored three goals in a friendly match of the division against Rodos, he was called by the officials of Apollon Kalythies and signed a sport's card with the team.
+His reputation as a prolific scorer began to spread in the football community of Rhodes.
+This recognition was further solidified when he scored twice in a friendly match against Rodos.
+Impressed, the officials of the island's big team visited Kottis at the carpentry workshop where he worked and offered him a contract which he signed for a fee of 30,000 drachmas.

 Rodos

 During the eight years he played with Rodos, he made sure to constantly prove his executive scoring ability, culminating in being named the top scorer of the second division in 1977 season with 28 goals, while also making a decisive contribution in the promotion of Rodos to the first division.
 He was the first player of Rodos to complete a hat-trick in the first division, as he did scoring all the goals for his club in the 3–1 win over PAS Giannina.
 The transfer rumors that had long started becoming more and more intense for Kottis, when in his first season with Rodos in the league as he emerged as the 2nd top scorer with 24 goals, tied with Dušan Bajević behind the 31 goals of Thomas Mavros.
 The main competitors for the player from Rhodes were AEK Athens and Olympiacos.
-The determination of Loukas Barlos emerged victorious once again when in the summer of 1980 the President of AEK visited Rhodes along with Nikos Stratos and the vice-president Petros Lalos offering 2 million drachmas to Kottis to transfer to AEK.
-Kottis, hesitating to leave Rhodes and doubting his acclimatization in Athens counter-proposed the amount of 2.5 million, hoping for a retreat from the President of AEK, who agreed.
+The determination of Loukas Barlos emerged victorious, when in the summer of 1980 the President of AEK visited Rhodes alongside the official, Nikos Stratos and the vice-president, Petros Lalos offering 2,000,000 drachmas to Kottis to join AEK.
+Kottis, hesitating to leave Rhodes and doubting his acclimatization in Athens counter-proposed the amount of 2,500,000, hoping for a setback from the President of AEK, who, to his surprise, agreed.
 The signatures came in and Kottis moved to the capital wearing the yellow-black shirt.